AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

    **Note:** Use the default `https://localhost:5241` supplied unless you are intentionally using a different port.

-   Tick the *I understand the risks of loading an add-on from an external server* checkbox and press the **Connect** button.
+   Select the *I understand the risks of loading an add-on from an external server* checkbox and press the **Connect** button.

 ![Add-on connect modal](./img/connect-modal-v2.png)